 The financial impact of COVID-19 has taken its toll on many, and local authorities are no exception.
 We estimate that the 2020/21 financial year will see a £3 million shortfall in our budget, even after receiving an emergency government support grant.
 For 2021/22, we’ve had to solve a funding gap of £7.6 million, which has fallen after a one-off government support, to £5.3m.

 To address this, Councillors voted through spending plans in the budget for 2021-22 on Wednesday 24 February 2021 and agreed a number of measures.
 We will make cost savings, make use of our reserves carefully and explore new sources of income to pay for key council activities.

 The essential services we provide to Chelmsford residents include:

 - keeping the community safe

 - taking care of the environment, and much more

-If we can't plug the gap, we will struggle to fund essential public services.
+Without taking the measures agreed in the budget to plug the gap, we will struggle to fund essential public services.
 If the money is not there, we cannot pay for the places, equipment, food, staff costs and so on required to keep them running.

 Councillors agreed the 2021-22 budget report at a streamed public meeting.